soda-lmu/lmu-soda-knowledge-sharing-tutorials/azure_authentication/README.md

 with **persistent token caching on disk** (see [here](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/identity/azure-identity/TOKEN_CACHING.md)) if a user sets the environment variable `AZURE_SODA_WEBLOGIN=advanced`.

 This, and any future customizations, hopefully make the login process less burdensome.
-Two developers can use the same code, even if at one machine `azure.identity.DefaultAzureCredential()` is called and at a different machine `azure.identity.InteractiveBrowserCredential()`.
+Two developers can use exactly the same code, even if on one machine `azure.identity.DefaultAzureCredential()` is called and at a different machine `azure.identity.InteractiveBrowserCredential()`.

-All customizations are controlled through environment variables that start with `AZURE_SODA_...`.

 2. Moreover, the first code chunk above is shorter than alternative ones based on `import azure.identity`.
 Parameters have default values that are more appropriate in an educational context.